frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 by FFGo, such as :samp:`--aircraft={...}`, :samp:`--airport={...}`,
 :samp:`--fg-scenery={...}`, etc.

-Comments don't necessary start at the beginning of a line.
+Comments don't necessarily start at the beginning of a line.
 For instance, a configuration such as::

   --prop:/instrumentation/nav/frequencies/selected-mhz=109.70 # OEJ